 Bryant Foster: Yeah, and actually, you had made a point of this when I saw you earlier this year and I...
 It's having me thinking about it ever since.
 So a lot of our, I guess, not a lot of our clients, but sometimes we hear people or manufacturers just hoping to get through their usability validation and what they're doing with us but they really just wanna get their device on the market, and then that means that everything will be okay from there, but that's obviously not necessarily true.
 And so the manufacturers are definitely responsible for keeping an eye on all of the post market kind of risk or hazards that are happening, and some of those will link back to usability.
 And so I think it's just definitely a good idea to keep that in mind and if those things come up, I would recommend getting out ahead of it and not wait until FDA recognizes it and asks you to do it or potentially pulls your device off of the market.

 Jon Speer: Yeah, and it lends itself very well that this mentality, this approach lends itself very well to the intent behind risk management.
 Risk management is intended to be a total product life cycle process, so it doesn't stop, once you launch, it continues on throughout that entire product's life cycle.
 I also am a big advocate of what I refer to as living design controls, I think sometimes we get...
 We have a preconceived misconception that...
 And part of it is the industry or the regulations don't do us any favors because they use terms like design history file, so that implies moment in time, something that we're gonna archive, but I'm a big fan of living design controls.
 Your product, it will evolve over time, and it also...
-The other area where I think that Greenlight is very focused on through our new Grow product is, this being able to manage and monitor quality events, but not just reacting to situations, waiting for things to happen.
+The other area where I think that Greenlight is very focused on through the postmarket workflows of our software, this being able to manage and monitor quality events, but not just reacting to situations, waiting for things to happen.
 Another way to thinking about it is sometimes we get stuck in a rut where we wait for something and then we correct it afterwards.
 Really what we're talking about here is being proactive and preventive in nature, so that we can solicit feedback and information about our products and learn about what's working well, what's not working well, opportunities for improvement before they rear their ugly head and become real big problems.